dvip1/simple-video-chat/README.md

 # Simple Video Chat

 This is a simple video chat application built with WebSockets for signaling.
 It uses a modern stack including React, TypeScript, Node.js, and Tailwind CSS.

+## Functionality
+Two users can connect to the same room with different username to communicate with each other.

 ## Features